The PSG all-time best XI without Mbappe: Millennial heroes form a deadly duo

 Defensive midfield: Marco Verratti

-When he arrived in the French capital, Verratti had never played top-flight football, now you cannot imagine the club without him.
+When he arrived in the French capital, Verratti had never played top-flight football, but the diminutive Italian ended up being a mainstay in PSG's most dominant era yet.

 Right Midfield: Dominique Rocheteau